drshahizan/software-engineering/materials/sec01/mod3.md

 Don't forget to hit the :star: if you like this repo.

 <!---
-Module X: XXX
+Module 3: Agile Software Development

-Group Curiosity
+Group Curiousity
-1. XXXX
+1. Ng Shu Yu
-2. Camily Tang Jia Lei
+2. XXXX
 3. XXXX
 4. XXXX